 - Number of appliances and types of lighting, all of which create heat;

 - Preferred temperatures;

 - Lifestyle factors; and

 - Number of home occupants.

 Once these elements have been calculated, the HVAC expert can tell you how large your A/C upgrade needs to be to efficiently cool your home.

 Most manufacturers of air conditioners, with the exception of portable A/C units, require a licensed HVAC technician to install them to maintain the warranty.
 Air conditioners require high-voltage wiring and installation of regulated refrigerants, taking the installation out of the realm of do-it-yourselfers.
 Modifications of your ductwork may also require the expertise of an HVAC professional.
 HVAC contractors must be bonded, licensed and insured, which protects the consumer when making an A/C upgrade.

 Since these systems operate most efficiently with precision engineering, they need periodic maintenance to keep them running at the manufacturer’s specifications.
 HVAC experts have the skills and knowledge to keep them clean and running smoothly, lowering your electrical bills and prolonging the equipment life.

 Ernst Heating & Cooling serves the Metro-East area and can help you make a sound investment in an A/C upgrade.
 We’ve been providing HVAC services since 1951.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about A/C upgrades and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about A/C upgrades and other HVAC topics, visit our blog.